ElijahHyndman/PAPTeam_OpticalFlow/README.rst

 Structure
 ==========

-This repository contains *only* the Optical Flow Calculation Code and none of the Image folders.
+This repository (now) contains both the Code and Input Images to calculate Optical Flow.

 Input Images
 ^^^^^^^^^^^^